Former Virginia Gov. McAuliffe launching new bid for old job

 Clinton ally aims to become first Virginia governor in nearly 50 years to serve multiple terms

-Former Virginia Gov. Terry McAuliffe will announce his candidacy for his old job on Wednesday, a source familiar with his plans tells Fox News.
+Former Virginia Gov. Terry McAuliffe on Wednesday announced his candidacy for his old job.

 McAuliffe is aiming to become the first Virginia governor in nearly half a century to be elected to multiple terms.
 State law in the commonwealth prohibits a sitting governor from running for reelection.
 But former governors are able to bid for their old jobs.